USA Today via Reuters

 Article continues below this ad

-The Tar Heels faced major departures this season, losing 6 players to the portal– Jae’Lyn Withers, Ven-Allen Lubin, Cade Tyson, Ian Jackson, Jalen Washington, and Elliot Cadeau.
-A tough blow for Hubert Davis.
+The Tar Heels faced major departures this season after losing six players to the portal: Jae’Lyn Withers, Ven-Allen Lubin, Cade Tyson, Ian Jackson, Jalen Washington, and Elliot Cadeau.
+A big blow for Hubert Davis.
 However, the HC has been quietly working behind the scenes.
-Five new players are coming in, along with Caleb Wilson, the number 7 recruit of the 2025 class.
+A couple of new players are coming in, along with Caleb Wilson.

 ADVERTISEMENT